quchen/articles/cont_monad.md

 callCC :: ((a -> Cont r b) -> Cont r a) -> Cont r a
 ```

-Oh noes.
-Well, at least we can see that the result will be of type `Cont r a`, so we know that
+At least we can see that the result will be of type `Cont r a`, so we know that

 ```haskell
 callCC f = Cont $ \k -> runCont (...)